eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The ControlInterface is responsible for setting up the communication interface between a workload and the Ankaios agent.
 It translates between the provided to the workload pipes and the internal Ankaios communication channels.

+### RuntimeConnectorInterfaces

+This is not really a component but defines the "requirements" towards specific runtime connectors s.t. they can be used by Ankaios.
+Three traits need to be implemented by each specific connector:
+* runtime state getter trait - specifies that the workload state can be obtained using a workload id
+* state checker trait - specifies that each workload state checker can be stopped
+* runtime connector trait - specifies the methods that Ankaios requires in order to use a runtime (see below for more details)

 ### PodmanRuntime connector

 The PodmanRuntime connector implements the runtime connector trait for Podman.
 It serves as glue between Ankaios and the Podman container engine for running Podman containers.

+The PodmanRuntime also implements the runtime state getter trait for Podman to enable getting workload states.

 ### PodmanKubeRuntime connector